dollarlint configuration

 output.verboseShow expanded issue metadata in text output.

-output.locationsInclude line and column positions in text and JSON output.
+output.locationsInclude line and column positions in text output.
+JSON and SARIF request source locations automatically.

 output.branchErrorsChoose best to report the closest matching oneOf/anyOf branch, or all to show every failed branch leaf when debugging complex schemas.